Menu

 • Butter: I use unsalted butter, chopped into small pieces.

-• Buttermilk: Buttermilk just adds a bit of moisture to the scones, preventing them from becoming dry and unbearably crumbly.
+• Buttermilk: Buttermilk just adds a bit of moisture to the scones, preventing them from becoming dry.

 • Turbinado Sugar: Turbinado sugar makes a lovely, optional sprinkling on top of your scones.